1995–96 Chicago Bulls season: Off-season

+Regular season

+With the addition of Rodman, the Bulls won their first five games of the regular season, and later on posted a 13-game winning streak between November and December, which led to a 23–2 start to the season.
+The Bulls posted an 18-game winning streak between January and February, which led to a 41–3 record as of February 2, 1996; the team also went undefeated by posting a 14–0 record in January, and held a 42–5 record at the All-Star break.
+The Bulls became the first NBA team to ever win 70 regular season games, finishing in first place in the Central Division with a league-best 72–10 record, and earned the first seed in the Eastern Conference; the team also posted a league-best 39–2 home record at the United Center, and qualified for the NBA playoffs for the twelfth consecutive year.

 The 1995–96 Bulls were named one of the Top 10 Teams in NBA History during the celebration of the league's 50th anniversary in 1996.
-The team set the record for most wins in an NBA regular season in which they won the championship, finishing with 72 wins and 10 losses.
-The 2015–16 Golden State Warriors set a new milestone by finishing with a 73–9 regular season record, but did not win the championship; despite their remarkable performance, the team ultimately fell short in the 2016 NBA Finals.
+The team set the record for most wins in an NBA regular season.
+The 2015–16 Golden State Warriors set a new milestone by finishing with a 73–9 regular season record, but did not win the NBA championship; despite their remarkable performance, the team ultimately fell short in the 2016 NBA Finals.
 Notably, the Warriors' head coach, Steve Kerr, had a significant link to the 1995–96 Bulls team, having previously played as a point guard for the Bulls during that time.

-The Bulls' started 37–0 at home, part of a then-NBA-record 44-game winning streak that included games from the 1994–95 regular-season.
+The Bulls' started the regular season 37–0 at home, part of a then-NBA-record 44-game winning streak that included games from the 1994–95 regular season.
 Their 33 road wins were the most in NBA history until the 2015–16 Warriors won 34 road games.
-The season was the best 3-loss start in NBA history at 41–3 (.932), which included an 18-game winning streak for the team.
-The team also went undefeated in January with a 14–0 record, and held a 42–5 record at the All-Star break.
-The Bulls became the first NBA team to ever win 70 regular season games, finishing in first place in the Central Division, in the Eastern Conference, and the entire league, and posted a league best 39–2 home record at the United Center.
+The season was the best 3-loss start in NBA history at 41–3 (.932).
 They are also the only team in NBA history to win more than 70 games and an NBA title in the same season.
-The Bulls qualified for the NBA playoffs for the 12th consecutive year.
+The Bulls had the best team offensive rating and the best team defensive rating in the NBA, and are widely regarded as one of the greatest teams in NBA history.